About this course

 Agricultural Science: a major in a discipline relevant to the proposed project

-Anatomy and Neuroscience: a major in a discipline relevant to the proposed project
+Anatomy and Physiology, and Neuroscience: a major in a discipline relevant to the proposed project

 Animal Science and Management: a major in a discipline relevant to the proposed project

-Biochemistry and Molecular Biology: a major in Biochemistry and Molecular Biology or in a discipline relevant to the proposed project.
-Students must have completed a minimum of two third- year subjects in Biochemistry and Molecular Biology
+Biochemistry and Pharmacology: if specialisation in Pharmacology, a major in Pharmacology or in a discipline relevant to the proposed project.

 Biosciences: a major in a discipline relevant to the proposed research project.